 An abdominoplasty lasts approximately two to three hours.
 However, you must plan some time for preparation before entering the operating room (30 to 45 minutes) and time in the recovery room (2 to 3 hours).
 You should therefore plan to take a day off from work for your surgery.

-Generally, the cost of an abdominoplasty is between $8,210 ans $9,000.
-However, additional charges may apply if the patient has a particular condition or if different surgeries are combined.
+Generally, the cost of an abdominoplasty starts at $9,255.
+The cost of an abdominoplasty en fleur de lys starts at $12,360.
+Additional charges may apply if the patient has a particular condition or if different surgeries are combined.

 PLASTIC AND AESTHETIC SURGEON